Zhiyuan-Amos/couple-management/docs/developer_guide.md

    Azurite can now be started by running `azr`.
 1. Install [Azure Storage Explorer](https://azure.microsoft.com/en-us/features/storage-explorer/#overview) to view the contents of Azure Blob Storage on a GUI.
 Follow this [tutorial](https://docs.microsoft.com/en-us/azure/storage/common/storage-use-azurite?tabs=visual-studio#connect-to-azurite-using-http) to connect Azure Storage Explorer to Azurite.
+1. Run `git config --local core.hooksPath .hooks` in the root directory to configure Git to run Git hooks in `.hooks`.

 ### Running the Application